KenMacD/tarabish/README.md

 ## Running #####################################################################

 To start the server run `make start` from the server directory.
-It will listen on port 42745 and 42746 for client connections.
+It will listen on port 42745 for client connections.

 To start a client run `./client/qt/tarabish.py`.